ScalaWilliam/git-work/documentation/glossary.md

 A comment in an Issue.
 Similar to an e-mail in an e-mail thread.

+## Potential Worker

+A freelancer who is not yet registered on, or aware of, Git Work.

 ## Version Control System

 A system that tracks and integrates file changes from multiple people.